-- 1. The student must complete and submit the LOA request to administration in advance.
+- 1. The student must notify administration that he/she will be requesting a Leave of Absence in advance.
 The written request must include the reason for the LOA, as well as the student's signature.
-The student will be notified if the LOA is approved or denied.
+Once the School receives your request, you will be contacted notifying you if the LOA can be approved or not.
+The date of this notification will be the official request date.
 On occasion, unforeseen circumstances may prevent this from happening.
 For example, if a student were injured in a car accident and needed a few weeks to recover before returning, the student would not have been able to request the LOA in advance.
 In this case, the school will document why a student is placed on the LOA, and the final documentation will be gathered at a later date.
 In these events, the LOA beginning date would be determined by the school to be the first date the student was unable to attend school due to the unforeseen circumstance. - 2.
 In order to grant a LOA to a student, there must be a reasonable expectation that the student will return from the leave. - 3.
-Multiple LOAs may be granted if the LOAs, together, do not exceed a total of 180 days in any 12-month period. - No additional institutional charges will be assessed during a LOA.
-All student discount privileges are revoked while on LOA. - 5.
+The LOA request, the final time card, and documentation reflecting the circumstance for the LOA must be completed and submitted to administration within seven days of the official request date.
+The return date for a Leave of Absence may be determined by Federico Beauty Institute administration.
+In some instances, due to unforeseen circumstances, this may not be possible.
+In this case, the documentation should be provided at the earliest available opportunity. - 4.
+No additional institutional charges will be assessed during a LOA. - 5.
 A student granted an LOA that meets the LOA criteria is not considered to have withdrawn and no refund calculation is required at this time. - 6.
 The Institution will extend the student's contract graduation date by the same number of days taken in the LOA.
 A contract addendum signed by all parties will be used to document the extension. - 7.
 Should a student need to extend a Leave of Absence, the extension must be submitted in writing prior to the end date on the original LOA.
 The student will be notified by Administration if the extension is approved. - 8.
-When returning from a Leave of Absence, the student must report to administration and complete LOA Return Form/Contract Addendum. - 9.
-If a student takes an unapproved LOA or does not return from a LOA, the student's official withdrawal date for the purpose of calculating a refund will be the last date of attendance.
+When returning from a Leave of Absence, the student must report to administration and complete LOA Return Form/Contract Addendum.
+If returning from a medical LOA, a doctor's release may be required. - 9.
+If a student does not return from a LOA, the student's official withdrawal date for the purpose of calculating a refund will be the last date of attendance.